What Is Alimony and How Do Courts Decide to Award It? (2025)

 What Is Alimony?

 Alimony goes by many names, depending on your state.
 “Spousal support,” “spousal maintenance,” and “maintenance” all refer to the same concept.
-State laws define alimony as a payment from one ex-spouse to another after divorce.
+State laws define alimony as a payment from one ex-spouse to another after a divorce or separation agreement.

 What is the purpose of alimony?
 The goal of alimony is to address economic disparities between the parties so they can maintain the standard of living they had during marriage.